natnishimuta/natnishimuta/README.md

-## Hi there 👋 My name is Nathália Nishimuta.
+## Hi there 👋 My name is Nathalia Nishimuta.

   I have two daughters and would like to spend less time taking care of the house.

-- 📚 I’m currently learning the hole FrontEnd hoadmap
+- 📚 I’m currently learning how to programming
 - 💁 I’m looking for help with my first job in the area
 - 💎 Fun fact: my daughters have names of precious gemstones: Sapphire and Ruby.